clementw168/clementw168.github.io/_posts/automatants/2021-11-15-imbalanced-classification.md

 ## Dataset and Competition Rules

 The competition dataset was a subset of the Google [Quick, Draw! dataset](https://quickdraw.withgoogle.com/), which consists of 28x28 pixel black-and-white sketches.
-For the competition, we were given 100 classes, but with a severe class imbalance: the first class had 1,000 images, the second had 990, the third 980, and so on, down to just 10 images for the last class.
+For the competition, we were given drawings from 100 classes, but with a severe class imbalance: the first class had 1,000 images, the second had 990, the third 980, and so on, down to just 10 images for the last class.
 The test set, in contrast, was balanced and contained 100,000 images.

 ![Quickdraw Dataset](/img_compressed/posts/automatants/quickdraw.jpg)